MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-multi-tenancy.md

 When designing a multi-tenant application as part of your *embed for your customers* solution, you must carefully choose the tenancy model that best fits your needs.
 A tenancy model determines how each tenant's data is mapped and managed within Power BI.
 Your tenancy model impacts application design and management.
 Switching to a different model later may become costly and disruptive.

-In this article we refer to tenants as one group of customers, an organization or a company.
+In this article we refer to tenants as an organization or a company.
 A multi-tenant solution, is an embedded application used by a number of companies, where each company is referred to as a Power BI tenant.

 This article describes the two different approaches and analyzes them according to several evaluation criteria.
 The recommended approach is the *workspace separation* solution, which is described on the left tab throughout the article.
 The *row-level security separation* solution, also known as *RLS*, is described on the right tab.
 You can also view a [summary](#comparison-summary) of this evaluation, at the end of the article.